 Overview This section explains how to detect common server problems using the IONA Tivoli integration.
 It includes the following: "Detecting possible server crashes".
 "Detecting problems with response times".
 "Detecting heavy traffic".
 "Enabling data logging for your servers".
+"Further information".
 Detecting possible server crashes An Ev_IONAServer_ServerStatus_matches event is sent when a server listed in servers.conf fails to log a status=running message since the beginning of the last cycle.
 The Ev_IONAServer_ServerStatus_matches event contains information about the identity of the server that has stopped running.
 The cycle time can be set appropriately before you distribute your profile.
 It is important that the configured value of the plugins:it_response_time_collector:period is always less than the cycle time.
 Otherwise, you may get spurious events of this type.
-For example, your it_response_time_collector plugin could have a period of 30 seconds while your profile's cycle time is 60 seconds.
-For more details on configuration variables, see "Extending to a Production Environment" on page 31.
-Detecting problems with response times If the average response time of a server exceeds the average response time threshold (Thr_IONAServer_Resource_Model_AvgResponseTime_gt), an event is emitted to warn the user.
+The specified period should divide evenly into your cycle time (for example, a period of 20 and a cycle time of 60).
+For more details on configuration variables, see "Extending to a Production Detecting problems with response times Environment" on page 31.
+If the average response time of a server exceeds the average response time threshold (Thr_IONAServer_Resource_Model_AvgResponseTime_gt), an event is emitted to warn the user.
 A higher than expected response time may indicate a heavy load or possibly a failure that is causing an unexpectedly slow response for users.
 This threshold should be set appropriately for the servers that you are monitoring.
 This can be done in a profile or a policy.

 There is also a threshold for maximum response times (Thr_IONAServer_Resource_Model_MaxResponseTime_gt).
 The maximum response time refers to the slowest operation that took place on a server during the last collection cycle.
-Typically, this value can vary a lot more than the average response time and you may wish to set this threshold higher.
+Typically, this value can vary a lot more than the average response time, so you might want to set this threshold higher than the average response time.
 Detecting heavy traffic The NumInvocations parameter tracks the number of invocations being processed by the server during each cycle.
 You must treat this metric with caution because it is not normalized and can be prone to sampling errors.
 For example, small differences in the actual cycle time could mean that you pick up an extra log entry during the lifetime of a particular cycle.
 This can lead to a spike in the data.
 The effect of this is lessened when the ratio of cycle time/collector period increases.
 For example, if the performance logging plugin logs data every 60 seconds and the cycle time is 60 seconds, the error could be as much as $+/-100\%$.
-If ratio of cycle time/collector period is 10, the error for this parameter is $+/-10\%$.
-Enabling data logging for your servers Before you distribute your IONAProfile, or indeed any profile based on the IONA Resource Model, it is recommended that you enable logging in the profile as follows: 1.
-In the Monitoring Profile window, double click on IONAServer Monitor in the top pane.
-2. This launches an Edit Resource Model window, click on the Logging button in this window.
+If the ratio of cycle time/collector period is 10, the error for this parameter is $+/-10\%$.
+Enabling data logging for your servers Before you distribute your IONAProfile, or indeed any profile based on the IONA Tivoli resource model, it is recommended that you enable logging in the profile as follows: In the Tivoli Monitoring Profile window, double click on IONAServer Monitor in the top pane.
+This launches an Edit Resource Model window, click on the Logging button in this window.
 3. Ensure that the Enable Data Logging button is checked.
 4. Click Apply Changes and Close.
 5. Click Modify & Close in the Edit Resource Model window.
 If you do this before distributing the profile, the Tivoli Agent will track and summarize data for all of the attributes in the resource model.
 You can use these historical logs for a number of tasks (for example, server downtime, explained in the next section).
 Further information For descriptions of all the events, thresholds, and parameters in the IONA Tivoli resource model, see Appendix A.